ltpitt/python-jupyter-RNN-tv-script-generation/README.md

 ```

 ## Train
-Train the neural network on the preprocessed data.
-If you have a hard time getting a good loss, check the [forms](https://discussions.udacity.com/) to see if anyone is having the same problem.
+Training the neural network on the preprocessed data.

 ```python